Importing songs and MIDI presets

 - Custom fields: If you'd like to populate your custom fields for your songs, you can include this text in any number of additional columns in your import file.
 Set List Maker will map the additional columns to your defined custom fields in the sort order you've defined for them, so you must enter your custom field names into Set List Maker before performing the import.

 - For iOS, the file should be named importSongs.txt.
 When the file is ready, you can email it to yourself, then tap the file in the email message and choose "Open in ...
 Set List Maker."
-Alternatively, you can copy the file to your device using the file sharing feature in iTunes: with your device connected, click it in the iTunes sidebar; then click the Apps tab for your device; then scroll down to the File Sharing section and click Set List Maker.
+Alternatively, you can copy the file to your device using the file sharing feature in iTunes: with your device connected, select it from the device button in the top toolbar of iTunes; then click File Sharing in the left sidebar; then scroll down in the Apps list and click Set List Maker; then drag the file into the list.
 For more info on iTunes File Sharing, click here.

 - For Android, the file can have any name.
 When the file is ready, you can copy it to any location on your device.